Maintaining Financial Aid Eligibility

 - If the student takes a course (or courses) over the summer at Millersville University, we are usually able to assist the student with his/her fall bill, either by having the aid reinstated and processed before the bills are ready or before they are due, as long as the student has take the course(s) in Summer 1 or 2.
 Generally, if the student takes a course during the Summer 3 session, we are unable to help the student with his/her fall bill because the grades are not posted for that summer session until after the due date and after the date where the Bursar’s Office drops student’s schedules for non-payment.
 It is the recommendation of the Office of Financial Aid that a student takes summer courses during Summer 1 or 2.

+If the student does not plan return to Millersville University for the fall term, s/he needs to contact the Registrar’s Office about taking a Leave of Absence, so s/he can return for the spring semester.
+Please note: the student will still not receive any aid until the required number of new credits has been passed.
+If the student plans to take courses at another school during the fall term, those credits will have to be transferred to Millersville University and posted to his/her account before financial aid can be processed.
 In general, it takes about one week for grades to post at the other institution, then they must send an official transcript to Millersville University (be sure you have requested the transcript be sent from the other school), which then must be reviewed by the Registrar’s Office at Millersville University and then posted on your Millersville University account (through MAX).
 In total, we usually say it takes about 3-4 weeks from the end date of your course before the grade is posted on a student’s Millersville University account.

 It is the responsibility of the student to contact the Office of Financial Aid once the grade has posted on his/her Millersville University account.
 Transfer credits are not automatically reviewed by the Office of Financial Aid.